sesamiapp/devportal/docs/6-sesami-api/2-personal-access-token.md

 ![Personal Access Token](/img/personal-access-token.png)

-:::important
+:::warning
-**Please keep your personal access token in a secure place.**
+**Please keep your personal access token in a secure place, if you lose it, it cannot be recovered.**
 :::

 <!--